philippejer/vala-language-server-alpha/README.md

 Note: you can skip this step by installing the recently updated vala compiler (0.46.3) from the package repository (`pacman -S mingw-w64-x86_64-vala`)

 * Download the pre-compiled Vala sources
-  * `wget 'http://download.gnome.org/sources/vala/0.46/vala-0.46.0.tar.xz' && tar xf vala-0.46.0.tar.xz`
+  * `wget 'http://download.gnome.org/sources/vala/0.46/vala-0.46.3.tar.xz' && tar xf vala-0.46.3.tar.xz`
 * Compile Valac
-  * `cd vala-0.46.0 && ./configure && make`
+  * `cd vala-0.46.3 && ./configure && make`
 * Install Valac
   * `make install`
 * Workaround for some bug in libtool (presumably) which puts one DLL in the wrong directory
   * `mv /mingw64/lib/bin/libvalaccodegen.dll /mingw64/bin/ && rmdir /mingw64/lib/bin`

-### Install Meson (version 0.50+ is required by the language server for build file introspection)
+### Install Meson

+Vversion 0.50+ is required by the language server for build file introspection (but it is also possible to use a plain `vala-language-server.json` file as explained above).

 * Install Python
   * `pacman -S mingw-w64-x86_64-python3-pip`